 Understanding how we use cognitive distortions as subconscious strategies to avoid facing certain truths is crucial to recovery.
 SAD drives our illogical thought patterns.
 Countering them requires mindfulness of our motives and rational response.
 Our compulsion to twist the truth to validate our negative self-beliefs and image is powerful; we need to understand how these distortions sustain our social anxiety disorder.
 Cognitive distortions are rarely cut and dried but tend to overlap and share traits and characteristics.
 That’s what makes them difficult to clearly define.
 Because of their complexity and similarities, each cognitive distortion has its chapter.

 We begin our study with Emotional Reasoning because it is the catalyst for the other cognitive distortions.
 The irrational thought patterns that underscore them stem from the SAD-provoked convictions we are helpless, hopeless, undesirable, and worthless (the SAD four horsemen).
-For example, when we engage in Filtering, we selectively ignore the positive aspects of a situation because of our life-consistent negative self-beliefs.
+For example, when we engage in Personalization, we assume everything bad that happens is our fault, and anything said derogatorily is a reference to us.
 This unbalanced perspective leads to Polarized Thinking, where we perceive things only in black or white.
-Because of our negative self-appraisal, we assume everything bad that happens is our fault, and anything said derogatorily is a reference to us.
-That’s called Personalization, which is very much like internal blaming.
 How our cognitive distortions relate to our social anxiety will become evident as we explore them, individually, throughout this book.
-We can comfortably state that Emotional Reasoning is the progenitor of all our cognitive distortions as they are ruled by our emotions.
+We can comfortably state that Emotional Reasoning is the progenitor of most of our SAD symptoms as they are ruled by our emotions.

 Space is Limited

-Emotional Reasoning is making judgments and decisions based on instinct or feelings over objective evidence – best expressed by the colloquialism, my gut tells me… This emotional dependency dictates how we relate to things.
+Emotional Reasoning is making judgments and decisions based only on feelings – relying on our emotions over objective evidence.
+It is best defined by the colloquialism, my gut tells me… This emotional dependency dictates how we relate to the world.
 At the root of this cognitive distortion is the belief that what we feel must be true.
 If we feel like a loser, then we must be a loser.
 If we feel incompetent, then we must be incapable.
 If we make a mistake, we must be stupid.
 All the negative things we feel about ourselves, others, and the world must be valid because they feel true.
-Resolving this opposition is a crucial element of recovery.

 We are hard-wired to hearken to our emotions.
 We consider them first because they are unconscious and automatic.
 It is more natural to base our conclusions on feelings than on facts.
 If we have distorted thoughts and beliefs, then our emotions will reflect them.
 Emotional Reasoning is not only dichotomous but also irrational.
 When we make judgments and decisions based on our feelings without supporting evidence, we are likely misinterpreting reality.